Vulnerability Management Chaining: An Integrated Framework for Efficient Cybersecurity Risk Prioritization: Results and Analysis

 Historical evidence vulnerabilities include 45 vulnerabilities with confirmed exploitation but low EPSS scores, often involving complex attack chains or specialized targets that provide high confidence but may not represent current threat trends.
 Predictive intelligence covers 16 vulnerabilities with high exploitation probability but no KEV listing, representing emerging threats not yet widely exploited that serve as an early warning system for proactive defense.
 Dual confirmation encompasses 52 vulnerabilities identified by both systems, representing the highest priority cases with proven exploitation plus continued threat and strong consensus across historical and predictive indicators.

 The integration value of 57 additional vulnerabilities captured only through combination represents a critical gap that would exist in any single-method approach, highlighting the necessity of our integrated framework.
-Table~\ref{tab:integration_effects} shows how KEV and EPSS identify different subsets of exploited vulnerabilities across our datasets, further validating their complementary nature.
+Table~\ref{tab:integration_effects} shows how KEV and EPSS identify different subsets of exploited vulnerabilities across our dataset, further validating their complementary nature.

-The combination of KEV and EPSS identifies 57 additional exploited vulnerabilities that neither method would capture individually.
-This represents 32.1\% of exploited vulnerabilities in the NIDS dataset and 53.3\% in the vendor report dataset.
+The combination of KEV and EPSS identifies 48 additional exploited vulnerabilities that neither method would capture individually.
+This represents 53.3\% in the vendor report dataset.
 KEV identifies vulnerabilities with confirmed exploitation evidence but low EPSS scores (often due to complex attack requirements or limited automation), while EPSS identifies emerging threats not yet documented in KEV.
 This pattern validates our theoretical framework for combining historical and predictive threat intelligence.

 Figure~\ref{fig:integration_flowchart} provides a comprehensive visualization of the integration effects, demonstrating the complementary relationship between KEV and EPSS.
 The combination identifies 57 additional exploited vulnerabilities that neither method captures individually, representing 48.3\% of the total dataset and validating the necessity of multi-source threat intelligence integration.